wazuh/wazuh-documentation/source/user-manual/capabilities/log-data-collection/how-it-works.rst

   User: rromero
   Feb 14 12:19:04 localhost sshd[25474]: Accepted password for rromero from 192.168.1.133 port 49765 ssh2

-It will be stored in ``/var/ossec/logs/alerts/alerts.json`` and/or ``/var/ossec/logs/alerts/alerts.log``.

-By default, it will generate alerts on events that are important or of security relevance.
-To store all events even if they do not match a rule, you need to enable the ``<log_all>`` option.
+By default, alerts will be generated on events that are important or of security relevance.
+To store all events even if they do not match a rule, enable the ``<log_all>`` option.

 Alerts will be stored at ``/var/ossec/logs/alerts/alerts.(json|log)`` and events at ``/var/ossec/logs/archives/archives.(json|log)``.
-It uses log rotation and creates an individual directory for each year and month.
+Logs are rotated and an individual directory is created for each month and year.

-Archived logs are not automatically deleted.
-You choose when to manually or automatically (i.e., cron job) delete logs according to your own legal and regulatory requirements.
+.. note:: Archived logs are not automatically deleted by default.
+You can choose when to manually or automatically (e.g., cron job) delete logs according to your own legal and regulatory requirements.